irudnyts/irudnyts.github.io/about.md

 ## :chart_with_upwards_trend: Talks

+* ‘caret’ wrap: a healthy lunch for a data scientist <br />
+R-lunches, 2019 November 26, Geneva

 * On the Characteristics of Reporting ADL Limitations and Formal LTC Usage across Europe <br />
 23rd International Congress on Insurance: Mathematics and Economics (IME 2019), 2019 July 10, Munich